Ernest Volwiler – Short Biography

 Ernest Volwiler was a staff chemist at the Abbot Laboratories.
 He became famous when he and Donalee L. Tabern discovered Pentothal in 1936.
 This discovery revolutionized modern medicine.

 After 3 years of research, they found the substance they were looking for.
-The orientation was smooth, no muscle twitching, and has no effects on the psyche.
+The orientation was smooth, with no muscle twitching, and has no effects on the psyche.
 Pentothal can be used for a minor operation or for longer major operations.

 Ernest Volwiller – Serving Abbot Laboratories from the Ground Up

 Ernest Volwiler was born in Hamilton, Ohio.
 He got his bachelor’s degree from Miami University in Ohio.
-He also got his master’s degree and doctorate degree in chemistry at the University of Illinois.
+He also got his master’s degree and a doctorate degree in chemistry at the University of Illinois.